rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 17: Print a Hollow Square Pattern of Asterisks

 Problem Statement: Write a Java program to print a hollow square pattern using asterisks.

+📌Day 18: Create an Inverted Right-Angled Triangle Pattern of Asterisks

+Problem Statement: Develop a Java program that prints an inverted right-angled triangle pattern using asterisks.

+📌Day 18: Create a Butterfly Pattern of Asterisks

+Problem Statement: Develop a Java program that prints a butterfly pattern made of asterisks.

+📌Day 19: Create a Java program to print a half pyramid pattern of numbers.

+Problem Statement: Write a Java program that displays a half pyramid pattern of numbers.
+This pattern should consist of 'n' rows, where 'n' is an integer input.

+📌Day 19: Create a Java program to print a character pattern

+Problem Statement: Write a Java program that generates a character pattern based on the number of rows 'n' (where 'n' is an integer input).
+The pattern should feature uppercase English letters starting from 'A' and increasing with each row.

+📌Day 20: Solid Rhombus pattern of asterisks

+Problem Statement: Write a Java program to print a solid rhombus pattern of asterisks based on the number of rows 'n' (where 'n' is an integer input).
+The pattern should create a rhombus shape using asterisks.

+📌Day 20: Hollow Rhombus pattern of asterisks

+Problem Statement: Write a Java program to print a hollow rhombus pattern of asterisks based on the number of rows 'n' (where 'n' is an integer input).
+The pattern should form a rhombus with asterisks, leaving the inside empty.

+📌Day 21: Java function to find the factorial of a number

+Problem Statement: Write a Java function called calculateFactorial that computes and returns the factorial of a specified integer 'n'.
+The function should accept an integer 'n' as input and return an integer representing the factorial of 'n'.

+📌Day 21: Java function to calculate the nth term of the Fibonacci sequence

+Problem Statement: Write a Java function named calculateFibonacci that computes and returns the nth term of the Fibonacci sequence.